CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Step 4: RStudio in SD Desktop

-To access RStudio in SD Desktop open the terminal in your visrtual Destkop and launch RStudio with:
+To access RStudio in SD Desktop open the terminal in your virtual Desktop and launch RStudio with:

 ''start-rstudio-server''

-Next, you need to contact the service using the URL given in the terminal and usenal and passowrd.
-Paste the URL in Firefox and after a few second, you can inut the user and password service specific.
-Next, you will be able to use RStudio.
+Next, you need to contact the service using the URL given in the terminal, usernamen and passowrd.
+Paste the URL in Firefox and after a few seconds, you can input the username and password (service specific).

+!!!
+Note
-Notice: if you need to work on the same dataset with yoru colloeagues, use the Shared-directory.
+    Save your data in **Shared-directory** if you and your colleagues need to work on the same files.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">